 The finances of price discounts

 Price discounts and sales promotions affect your profit and loss.
 Less revenue per unit sold, and also usually extra selling costs.
-You need to calculate if the price discount is going to have a positive impact on your bottom line.
+You need to calculate if the price discount will have a positive impact on your bottom line.

-Let’s say for example, your sales team propose offering a 20% price discount next month.
+For example, say your sales team propose offering a 20% price discount next month.
 And it’ll double your unit sales.

 Sounds good, right?
-Double the number of sales has to be good, doesn’t it?
+Double the number of sales has to be good, surely?

 But finance people would quickly tell you, you need more information to work out if it’s worth doing.